Need Answers?

 SUBMIT YOUR OWN QUESTION

-I hope these responses have been of some assistance.
-The opinions I have provided are mine and are not meant to replace advice you have or may receive from your health professionals or other experts.
+I hope these responses are of some assistance.
+The opinions I have provided are based on my research and are not meant to replace advice you have or may receive from your health professionals or other experts.
+As stated, I am not a medical professional.

-If you would like to seek my opinion on other successful ageing matters please leave your questions below, and I will endeavour to briefly reply in the fullness of time.
+If you would like to seek my opinion on other successful ageing matters please email me via the contact form, and I will endeavour to briefly reply in the fullness of time.